It’s dark, you’re hungry, and you finally grab the right key, but now you can’t locate the keyhole.

 After the primary feature of security comes convenience, customization, and remote access.

-Next generation smart locks blend these features, using advanced wireless connectivity to form an identifying link between themselves and any smartphone equipped with the security App and virtual key.
+Next-generation smart locks blend these features, using advanced wireless connectivity to form an identifying link between themselves and any smartphone equipped with the security App and virtual key.

-Convenience crosses over to customization by including software and hardware options to hook up the lock to household smart systems, communicating with any other smart object in order turn on household lighting and heating, all dependent on personalized settings.
+Convenience crosses over to customization by including software and hardware options to hook up the lock to household smart systems, communicating with any other smart object in order to turn on household lighting and heating, all dependent on personalized settings.

-The relationship between smart locks extends beyond the home thanks to a Wi-Fi enabled internet connection allowing you to run everything while at work or stuck in traffic.
+The relationship between smart locks extends beyond the home thanks to a Wi-Fi-enabled internet connection allowing you to run everything while at work or stuck in traffic.